 Dahlias are some of the most recognizable and impressive flowers on the planet.
-In most parts of North America, dahlias are grown as perennials.
+In most parts of North America, they are grown as perennials.

 How big do dahlias grow?
-Can you make dahlias grow bigger if you do certain things?
+Can you make them grow bigger if you do certain things?

 Understanding How Big Dahlias Can Grow

-Understanding how big dahlias can grow will be relatively simple, but you need to know that there are many varieties of dahlias out there.
-There are too many types of dahlias to go over each and every one of them, but luckily all of the dahlias can be whittled down into three convenient categories.
+Understanding how big dahlias can grow will be relatively simple, but you need to know that there are many varieties of these plants out there.
+There are too many types of dahlias to go over each and every one of them, but luckily all of them can be whittled down into three convenient categories.

 There are small dahlias, medium dahlias, and large dahlias.
 This is pretty easy to remember, and you can expect different growth ranges in each category.